-Today, different data exchange formats that support the product development process are developed and maintained in the working groups of the VDA and the prostep ivip Association.
-These data formats cover dedicated use cases for domain-specific data exchange.
-The exchange of the links between the artifacts contained in the individual data exchange formats is not currently supported, which in turn means that insufficient support is provided for cross-domain collaboration and data exchange.
+Today, different data exchange formats that support the product development process are being developed and maintained by project groups in the prostep ivip Association and the VDA.
+Although these data formats support explicit use cases involving domain-specific data exchange, they do not provide adequate support when it comes to exchanging links between the artifacts available in the different data exchange formats.
+This makes cross-domain collaboration difficult.

-The aim of this project is therefore to develop a data exchange format that supports the collaborative, model-based development of products/systems, which makes possible the cross-enterprise and cross-domain exchange of product data and gives due consideration to end-to-end configuration management.
-The availability of such a data format, called a "digital data package" (DDP), makes it possible for companies to create a minimal digital thread based on linked data exchange standards and thus enabling them to link and exchange the technical data of a digital twin.
+In response to this challenge, the Digital Data Package (DDP) project group is developing an interlinked data exchange package that supports the collaborative, model-based development of products and systems.
+The objective is the cross-enterprise and cross-domain exchange of interlinked product data while giving due consideration to end-to-end configuration management.
+The DDP is designed to make it possible for companies to create a digital thread based on linked data exchange standards and thus structure and exchange the technical data in a digital twin.

 Last year, the project group developed first prototypes for generating and processing DDPs with the aim of testing the results of its work using concrete practical examples from product development.
 It expanded the data model to include insights gained and lessons learned from, among other things, implementing the DDP in demonstrators.
 The data model now includes additional attributes that are required for evaluating offers in the HIS process, for example.
 Publication of an initial recommendation from the association is expected at the end of the year.